gatsbyjs/gatsby/docs/blog/gatsby-v2.md

 ### Shrunk JavaScript client runtime by 31%

 We shrunk the core JavaScript we ship with every Gatsby site by 31%!
+Less JavaScript means faster sites!

 Gatsby v1's core JavaScript was 78.5kb and **v2 is 53.9kb** (both gzipped sizes).